BYU-Idaho values suggestions and ideas that can improve the university.

 Use our Feedback Form to let us know what you think.

 The Smith Improved Printing Press that we have on display is a replica of the printing press invented by Peter Smith (1795-1823) that was used to print the 1st Edition Book of Mormon.
 Smith was a Yale educated man and owned a carpentry shop--Smith, Hoe and Co.--that specialized in wood products for printers.
 The Smith Improved Press first appeared on the market around 1821.
 The Press is on display at the McKay Library Room 249.
-To schedule a visit, please contact Brother Sam Nielson at: email@example.com.
+The press is now open to visitors Monday-Friday from 3 pm-5 pm.
+To schedule a visit, please contact Brother Sam Nielson at: firstname.lastname@example.org.

 After Smith's death, Robert Hoe took over the company and renamed it R. Hoe & Co. and it remained the most successful press manufacturing company up through a good portion of the 20th century.

 It is not specifically known when Egbert Bratt Gandin, publisher of the first Book of Mormon, first bought his Smith Printing Press, but the Book of Mormon printing commenced in 1829 and was the latest technology available to the small printer at the time.
 The original Smith Press used by Grandin is housed in the Church Museum in Salt Lake City and, despite being broken in places, is still usable today.

 When the Grandin Building in Palmyra, New York was to be restored, the Church contracted with Steve Pratt of Cove Fort, Utah, to make a copy of the original Smith Press.
 Steve Pratt made molds and then patterns from the original press and his replica is now being displayed in the Grandin Building.
 Some years later, Louis Crandall contracted with Steve Pratt for a second copy to be used at the Crandall Historical Printing Museum in Provo, Utah on Center Street.